hankthetank27/CsSq-1/README.md

-CsSq-1 is a 4 Voice synthesier and programmable step sequencer.
+CsSq-1 is a 4 voice synthesizer and programmable step sequencer.

-To run Webpack in production mode, run 'npm run build', wait for build, and then run 'npm start' to open app on localhost:3000.
+To run Webpack in production mode, run 'npm run build', wait for build, and run 'npm start' to open app on localhost:3000.

 To run Webpack is development mode, run 'npm run dev' to open app on localhost:8080 (with server proxy running on localhost:3000).

-In order to use user preset storage features, you must be running a local instance of MongoDB.
+In order to access user login, register, and preset storage features, you must be running a local instance of MongoDB.

+In Ubuntu:

+'sudo service mongodb start'
+'mongo'

 Thank you and enjoy :)